CartoDB/carto-selfhosted-helm/customizations/README.md

 This package comes with an internal Redis but it is not recommended for production.
 It does not have any logic for backups or any other monitoring.

-In the same way as with Postgres, there are two alternatives regarding the secrets, [set the secrets manually](#setup-redis-creating-secrets)and point to them from the configuration, or let the chart to create the [secrets automatically](#setup-redis-with-automatic-secret-creation).
+In the same way as with Postgres, there are two alternatives regarding the secrets, [set the secrets manually](#setup-redis-creating-secrets) and point to them from the configuration, or let the chart to create the [secrets automatically](#setup-redis-with-automatic-secret-creation).

 #### Setup Redis creating secrets